simongarton/AdventOfCode/readme_2025.md

 ### Day 9 : Movie Theater

+For a given irregular shape, what is the largest rectangle you can fit inside it ?

 ![2025-09.2.png](images/2025-09.2.png)

 A slightly odd one.
 I enjoyed the first part as reading and working with the coords was fun, then the second part